wearespindle/flindt/README.rst

 At this point selecting the options "Give feedback" and "Received feedback" are waiting indefinitely.
 This is because there aren't any feedback objects for a user as of yet.

-Continue with the setup following the documentation:
+Continue with the documentation at `Starting to work <http://flindt.readthedocs.io/en/latest/starting/starting.html>`_.
-``backend/docs/sphinx/source/starting/starting.rst``